 So, if the net income on the rental property was $6,000 for the year, the net income subject to tax would be: $6,000 net income - $5,227 depreciation expense = $773.

-If you were in the 24% tax bracket the depreciation expense on your single-family rental property just saved you about $1,254 in federal income tax alone, excluding any state or local taxes.2.
+If you were in the 24% tax bracket the depreciation expense on your single-family rental property could save you about $1,254 in federal income tax alone, excluding any state or local taxes.2.
 Lower taxable net gain

 Increasing your initial basis when you buy a rental property also provides benefits when the time comes to sell by lowering the taxable gain.
 Let’s say that after three years you sold the rental property for $164,000.
 The taxable gain would be $20,250 versus $24,000 had you not increased the cost basis of your rental property.